rsaggio87/LeaveOutTwoWay/README.md

                 *   "type_of_algorithm": This takes two values: "exact or "JLL".

-                *   "type_of_algorithm = exact": performs exact computation of (Bii,Pii)
+                           "type_of_algorithm = exact": performs exact computation of (Bii,Pii)
                            as described in version 1.5.

-                *   "type_of_algorithm = JLL": performs random projection methods to
-                    approximate (Bii,Pii) as detailed in Appendix B of KSS.
+                           "type_of_algorithm = JLL": performs random projection methods to approximate (Bii,Pii) as detailed in Appendix B of KSS.

-               *    "epsilon": this governs the tradeoff b/w speed and unbiasdness when estimating (Bii,Pii).
+               *    "epsilon": this governs the tradeoff b/w speed and accuracy when estimating (Bii,Pii).
 Smaller values of epsilon implies more accuracy but slower performance.